 Registered Belted Galloways - This is considered to be a Heritage Breed.

-Our bull, called Cupcake, has a very good disposition and puts it on his calves.
+Our bull, called Cupcake, had a very good disposition and put it on his calves.
 They are easy to work around.
-He is a "heifer bull", meaning that he produces small calves but our cows all have good milk to make them grow out rapidly.
+He was a "heifer bull", meaning that he produces small calves but our cows all have good milk to make them grow out rapidly.
 Cupcake died in early August.
 His replacement, bred by Miracle Farm in Kentucky, has been purchased and is maturing with the herd.
 In 2007, one of our senior cows died shortly after giving birth.
 Her daughter had a calf the morning that she died and took on the orphan plus her calf.
 The two babies, a heifer and a bull, grew out just fine.
 Our heifers, with their great maternal instinct, would be a grand beginning for a herd.

 BELTIES FOR SALE

 We sometimes have weaned heifers, as well as several bulls of various ages, for sale.
 Some are registered or are eligible to register with the Belted Galloway Society.
 Price is $1300 for heifers and $1500 for cows.
 Since they are running with Miracle, the young bull, hopefully they are bred, but are not preg checked.
 Young bulls are for sale at $800-1000, depending upon age.
 I no longer register the young stock because the Belted Galloway Society has moved the paperwork to Canada.
 When and if they return the record keeping to the USA, I will begin again.
 I love our country and this move is both expensive and lacking in patriotic spirit.
 I will provide applications for the buyer to make a personal decision.
 Contact email@example.com if you wish to add a Beltie to your life.